Code-the-Dream-School/python-essentials-v1/assignments/12MorePythonSkills.md

    try:
       y = return_string()
       print("shouldn't get here!")
-   except TypeError:
+   except ValueError:
-      print("can't convert a string to an integer!") # This is what should happen
+      print("can't convert that string to an integer!") # This is what should happen
    ```

 ---